Cris7777/MSiA423-Project-Repo/README.md

 - [Project Charter](#project-charter)
 - [Project Backlog](#project-backlog)

 <!-- tocstop -->

 ## Project Charter

 ### Vision

-The project provides a tool for virtual soccer teams founders to estimate scores of players in their teams, as well as to find players right for their teams.
+The project provides a tool for virtual soccer teams founders in any soccer video game to predict overall scores of players in their teams, as well as to find players right for their teams.

 ### Mission